-SPED Block Applications are now closed.
+SPED Block Applications are closed for Fall 2021.

 Selection of Candidates

 Acceptance into the Special Education: Academic Behavioral Strategist program requires students to submit an application in Tk20.
 ALL essential components listed below must be completed correctly and submitted on time in order for the application to be accepted.

 - Admitted to the SPED: ABS Post Bac Program

 - Basic Skills Exam Option: Taken the MTLE NES Essential Academic Skills, ACT Plus Writing, SAT, MTLE (prior to 6/9/2016) OR Praxis (prior to 9/1/2010) [Required scores]

 - Completed TK20 Application